 |Regular Decision||Jan.
 15||April 1|

-You have until May 1 to decide.
-Conservatory applicants can apply for either the Early Action 1 and Regular Decision round.
+You have until May 1, the National Candidates Reply Date, to decide.
+Conservatory applicants can apply for either the Early Action 1 or Regular Decision.
 Learn more about Conservatory admissions and auditions.

 Apply for Financial Aid